 How It Works

-Add events for campaigns, content deadlines, product launches, seasonal moments, or any brand activity.
+Add events manually for campaigns, content deadlines, product launches, seasonal moments, or any brand activity β or add many at once by using the Content Calendar tool and clicking Save & Publish to Calendar.
+New events open with All day enabled by default so you can create quickly without setting time fields unless you want a timed event.
 Each event includes a title, date, owner, status, and optional description.

-Categorize events by type — campaign, content, meeting, launch, seasonal — so you can filter your view and focus on what matters right now.
+Categorize events by type β user-created or tool-generated (e.g. from the Content Calendar tool) β and filter your view to focus on what matters right now.

-Move events through status stages (planned, in progress, review, complete) to keep your team aligned on what's on track and what needs attention.
+Move events through status stages (scheduled, completed, cancelled) to keep your team aligned on what's on track and what needs attention.

 Use the calendar view to spot scheduling conflicts, gaps in activity, or overloaded weeks.
 Drag events to reschedule and keep your execution rhythm sustainable.